matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

   process.
 If this message is sent in reponse to an `m.key.verification.request` event, then it must use the same `transaction_id` as the one given in the `m.key.verification.request`.
+- `next_method` (string): Optional.
+If the selected verification method only verifies one user's key, then this property can be used to indicate the method to use to verify the other user's key, which will be started immediately after after the current key verification is complete.

 Key verification methods can define additional properties to be included.